Relational Fielding

 Creative Expression and Emergence – Embracing creativity as an intrinsic expression of relational presence through music, movement, poetry, improvisation, storytelling, and play.
 Supports spontaneity, inspiration, and the emergence of new relational possibilities within the group field.

 Presence Touch – Honoring the body as a field of living intelligence through gentle, non-doing, heart-centered touch.
-Explores interoception, resonance, and attunement while supporting nervous system settling, trauma integration, and the remembrance of embodied wholeness.
+Explores interoception, resonance, inner presence, and attunement while supporting nervous system settling, trauma integration, and the remembrance of embodied wholeness.

 Spirituality and Mysticism – Engaging the spiritual and mystical dimensions of lived experience as they arise within individuals and the collective field.
-Invites embodied inquiry into mystery, nonduality, and belonging within a greater field of Life, honoring direct experience of presence, devotion, and the sacred.
+Invites embodied inquiry into mystery, nonduality, and belonging within the greater field of Life, honoring direct experience of presence, devotion, and the sacred.

 Systems and Ecology – Exploring how individual and group experience is embedded within larger social, cultural, and ecological systems.
 Cultivates awareness of interdependence, responsibility, and relational ethics, inviting conscious participation in the wider contexts that shape and sustain life.